sungshincrypto/just/index.md

 ---

 ## News
-- Aug.30th: Our lab members received a Best Poster Award at IWSEC 2023
+- Aug.
+30th: Our lab members received a Best Poster Award at IWSEC 2023
-- Mar.17th: A paper accepted by ACM CCS 2023
+- Mar.
+17th: A paper accepted by ACM CCS 2023
              "AIM: Symmetric Primitive for Shorter Signatures with Stronger Security" {: .fs-4 .fw-300 }